JackLawhorn/Heavens-Above-Gardens-Below/Posts/Triumph of the Sobek.md

 "Please," begged the accused, "do you not see the need for our work?
 For the power we offer?
 Not since [[prehistory]] has humanity stood as vulnerable as we do now!"

 "It is with vulnerability that you excuse your crimes?" growled one of the ashen Sobek.
-"It was out of vulnerability that your death squads – your *[[demons]]* – slaughtered and defiled our people?"
+"It was out of vulnerability that your death squads – your *[[Necromancer demons|demons]]* – slaughtered and defiled our people?"

 That word, *demon*, was spat with such vitriol that the accused, beaten and bleeding, found himself speechless.